Africa & Middle East: Slingshot, the spy that came in from the router

-Kaspersky Lab ([www.Kaspersky.co.za](http://www.kaspersky.co.za/)) researchers have uncovered a sophisticated threat used for cyber-espionage in the Middle East and Africa from at least 2012 until February 2018.
-The malware, which researchers have called ‘Slingshot’, attacks and infects victims through compromised routers and can run in kernel mode, giving it complete control over victim devices.… Read more on […]
+Kaspersky Lab (www.Kaspersky.co.za) researchers have uncovered a sophisticated threat used for cyber-espionage in the Middle East and Africa from at least 2012 until February 2018.
+The malware, which researchers have called ‘Slingshot’, attacks and infects victims through compromised routers and can run in kernel mode, giving it complete control over victim devices.
+According to researchers, […]

 Source : http://feedproxy.google.com/~r/Appa-sourceTheAfric...